Ethical Framework

 Papal Concern (§) SPI Principle Implementation

-Illusion of a "real relationship" with AI §100 Ontological Transparency Explicit disclosure before every session; welcome text clarifies AI mediation
+Illusion of "real relationship" with AI §100 Ontological Transparency Explicit notice before every session; the welcome text clarifies technological mediation

-AI lacking compassion and mercy §102–103 Pastoral Oversight Pastoral questions always deferred to a priest; sacramental topics produce a silence response
+AI lacks compassion and mercy §102–103 Pastoral Oversight Pastoral questions always referred to a priest; sacramental topics produce a silence response

-Clear accountability at every stage §105 Pastoral Oversight Every scene reviewed by competent pastoral authority before institutional deployment
+Clear responsibility at every stage §105 Pastoral Oversight Every scene reviewed by competent pastoral authority before institutional deployment

-Monopolistic control of AI §108–110 Human Dignity & Equity No spiritual data monetized; WebXR works on any smartphone; access not gated by expensive hardware
+Monopolistic control of AI §108–110 Human Dignity & Equity No monetization of spiritual data; WebXR works on any mobile device; access without costly hardware

-Vision dehumanizing the person §117 Ethics Before Innovation Every design decision measured against one criterion: does this make the encounter with the Word more human?
+Dehumanizing vision §112, §117 Ethics Before Innovation Every design decision measured by one criterion: does it make the encounter with the Word more human?

 Deep Dive